- J.D., University of San Francisco, 1980, Articles Editor, Law Review

 - U.S. Court of Appeals for the Federal Circuit

-Phil Atkins-Pattenson is a partner in the Business Trial Practice Group and is Co-Office Managing Partner of the firm's San Francisco office.
+Phil Atkins-Pattenson is a partner in the Business Trial Practice Group and is the former Co-Office Managing Partner of the firm's San Francisco office.
 In 2007, he was recognized by California Lawyer magazine as one of its "California Attorneys of the Year (CLAY)."
 The Daily Journal recognized one of his cases as a "Top Ten Defense Verdict" in 2009.

 Areas of Practice

 Mr. Atkins-Pattenson's practice focuses on complex business litigation in which he represents clients in a variety of industries, including aviation, healthcare, high technology, insurance, manufacturing, real estate development, and telecommunications.
 He regularly defends consumer class actions, and has extensive experience litigating cases involving business torts, bad faith, unfair competition and false advertising, contract, fraud, partnership disputes, securities, trade secrets, and land use and environmental issues (CEQA (California Environmental Quality Act), NEPA (National Environmental Protection Act) and ESA (Endangered Species Act)).
 He has conducted numerous trials and arbitrations, handled internal corporate investigations and argued important cases before the California Court of Appeal and U.S. Court of Appeals for the Ninth Circuit.